dhchoi-lazy/kaist-digital-history/README.md

 ## Who are we?

-+ **Mr. Donghyeok Choi** is a doctoral candidate, whose pioneering research illuminates how DHis should move forward in collaboration with data science, complex system science, and history.
++ **Dr. Donghyeok Choi** is a doctoral candidate, whose pioneering research illuminates how DHis should move forward in collaboration with data science, complex system science, and history.
 (More at <https://ct.kaist.ac.kr/boards/view/student_board/1872>)
 + **Dr. Donghyun Woo** is an assistant professor, who focuses on global Cold War history, nuclear history, history of science, technology, environent, and medicine (STEM), and DHis.
 (More at <https://ghss.kaist.ac.kr/boards/view/faculty_board/154>)

 ## Table of Contents